Disney’s Blizzard Beach Water Park

 Did you know that you can visit Blizzard Beach and Typhoon Lagoon on the same day?
 If both parks are open, you can use the same water park ticket to get into both water parks.
 Plus parking at both water parks is free as well.

 Blizzard Beach can be very crowded during the summer months.
 But if you arrive later in September or early November, you will find fewer people and shorter waiting times.
 You can also visit when the weather is not optimal to cut bypass the crowds.
 Visitors tend to stay away during cloudy, rainy weather.
 Often, the clouds only hover temporarily.
 The sun makes its way back during the day giving you the perfect opportunity to enjoy a sunny park more to yourself.

 Right next to Disney’s Winter Summerland (which is subject to a separate admission fee) there are two themed courses with 18 holes.
 With the amazing theming, it’s sure to be a memorable game enjoyed by children.

 You do not need to bring a life jacket

 The water parks offer complimentary ones.

 Visit the Alpine Village for Guest Services, First Aid, shopping, and so forth.
 This village is located on the eastern end of Blizzard Beach and faithfully re-creates a typical ski resort town.

-Blizzard Beach Water Park is an excellent water park for the whole family.
-Many of the slides are high thrill attractions, while the gentle wave pool, dedicated children’s areas, and lazy river are perfect for the younger or less adventurous set.
-Thanks to the warm Central Florida weather, it is possible to visit nearly year round.
+Blizzard Beach is an excellent water park for the whole family.
+It has many high thrill attractions while also having gentle wave pools and dedicated children’s areas.
+The lazy river is perfect for the younger or less adventurous set.
+Thanks to the warm Central Florida weather, it is possible to visit nearly year-round.
 If you have time in your schedule to visit a water park, Blizzard Beach is an excellent choice.